RACV Logo

 Day 15: Athens

-Wave goodbye to Turkey today and catch an unescorted flight to Greece to begin the second half of your adventure in the capital Athens.
-On arrival you’ll be met by a local representative and transferred to your hotel, where you’ll have a meeting at 6 pm to meet your new local leader and group.
+Wave goodbye to Turkey today and catch an unescorted flight to Greece to begin the second half of your adventure in the capital city of Athens.
+When you arrive, you’ll be met by a local representative and transferred to your hotel, where you’ll have a meeting at 6 pm to meet your new local leader and group.
 If you arrive early, you might like to visit Athens’ iconic Acropolis or walk around the National Garden.
 After your meeting, get a taste of Greece’s celebrated cuisine during dinner with your group at a local restaurant.

 Day 16: Paros

 This morning, you’ll be transported to Athens' port at Piraeus, where you’ll board a ferry to Paros – a beautiful and relaxed island with a layered history.
-Ferries are a great way to travel between the islands and are essential to many remote islands in Greece's archipelagos.
+Ferries are a great way to travel between the islands and are essential to reach many remote islands in Greece's archipelagos.
 In the afternoon, get to know Paros during an island tour with a local guide.
 Start off in Parikia, the island’s main town, where you’ll visit the Ekatontapiliani church, also known as the Church of a Hundred Doors.
-Drive through the island’s mainland, passing by ancient marble quarries, then stop off at the village of Lefkes.
-Take some time to explore the village surrounded by verdant hills, olive and pine trees, then call into a cultural centre in Marpissa to learn about island life from a group of local women.
+Drive across the island, passing ancient marble quarries and verdant hills, to Marpissa for a visit to a cultural centre to learn about island life from a group of local women.
 Carry on to Naoussa – a village known for its whitewashed alleys, Venetian castle and scenic port.
+Then, join your trip leader for a taste of Greece’s favourite street food — the iconic souvlaki wrap, or gyros, with freshly grilled meat tucked into soft pita bread.
+Delicious vegan options are also available.

 Day 17: Paros